 - Brew Fest (May)

 The Santa Ynez Valley is full of beautiful towns and fun attractions.
-There is plenty to do in the area.
+There are plenty of things to do in Santa Ynez.
 Below are some ideas on what to add to your Buellton stay.

 Solvang – This is California’s Little Denmark.
 Visit to discover all sorts of Danish treats (architecture, food, sweets).
 Solvang is located about 3 miles from Solvang and has a considerably larger selection of services (restaurants, hotels, etc.)